 As for higher education, North Idaho College is a comprehensive community college based in Coeur d’Alene, located 45 miles south of Sandpoint, that also has an outreach facility here, the NIC Sandpoint Center.
 The University of Idaho also maintains a Sandpoint Research & Extension Center, with research and extension activities conducted in Sandpoint.

-The central facility of the East Bonner County Library District is right here in Sandpoint, located at 1407 Cedar Street.
-The two-story library is the largest in the area.
-The district also includes the Clark Fork Library, at 601 Main Street, and the Bookmobile, which stops at seven locations over the course of each week.
-Search the East Bonner County Library District's online catalog here.
+Sandpoint is blessed with an excellent library that has one of the highest per-capita circulation rates in the state, the East Bonner County Library.
+The main branch is right here in Sandpoint, located at 1407 Cedar Street, with a satellite branch in Clark Fork at 601 Main Street, and the Bookmobile, which stops at seven locations over the course of each week.

 Renovated, expanded and improved in the past few years, the West Bonner Library District is the only other public library in Bonner County.
 It is located in downtown Priest River at 219 Main Street, and can be reached at 208-448-2207.

 The Sandpoint area labor market, once dominated by the mining and lumber industries, has now diversified and is home to large employers in several business sectors, including a growing number of manufacturers.
-The hectic pace of construction and the real estate industry is also contributing to an increasing employment base.
+The steady pace of construction and the real estate industry is also contributing to an increasing employment base.
 Though relatively smaller than it once was, the lumber industry is still a large employer in the area.
-Litehouse, the salad dressing and specialty foods manufacturer, and Coldwater Creek, the mail order and retail women’s clothing company, are two of the largest private employers in the county.
-Several other manufacturers continue to develop and add jobs, contributing to the 95-percent rise in manufacturing jobs from 1,171 in 1996 to 2,280 in 2006.
-They include Quest Aircraft, Unicep Packaging, Thorne Research, Cygnus, Diedrich Manufacturing and Encoder Products.
+Litehouse, the salad dressing and specialty foods manufacturer, is one of the largest private employers in the county.
+Unlike most other parts of the nation, manufacturing companies here continue to develop and add jobs, contributing to a doubling in manufacturing jobs, from 1,171 in 1996 to 2,389 in 2013.
+They include Daher Aircraft, Unicep Packaging, Cygnus, Diedrich Manufacturing, Encoder Products and Kochava mobile app maker.
 The Lake Pend Oreille School District is the largest public employer in the county.

 To learn more and find links to the latest on the job market and employment trends, visit our Job Center.